 Latino Representation in Jumanji: Why 'The Next Level' is the bonus track we need

-The Dominican-American actress plays an avatar guide in the successful franchise.
+Dominican-American actress Dania Ramírez plays an avatar guide in the newest edition of the successful franchise.
 Can video games help us win games in life?

 Do you remember Alan Parrish, the boy who disappeared while playing a board game called Jumanji and reappeared 26 years later as an adult?

+It's an example that the virtual and the real are more related than ever, and they can mutually benefit.

-At least for the American Dominican actress Dania Ramirez, who gives life to a Latino avatar in the film.
+That's at least true for the Dominican-American actress Dania Ramirez, who gives life to a Latina avatar in the film.

-For Ramirez, who moved with his family from the Dominican Republic to New York when he was 10, video games can have a powerful effect on people, help them achieve their dreams and even explore their identity.
+For Ramirez, who moved with her family from the Dominican Republic to New York when she was 10, video games can have a powerful effect on people, help them achieve their dreams and even explore their identity.
 How?
-Through the freedom they reach with their virtual avatars.
+Through the freedom granted to the virtual avatars they create.

 According to the researchers, the players improve their avatars, producing a sort of compensatory effect of their shortcomings in real life.